Skip to content ↓

 ‘Staying safe’ and ‘asking for help when you need it’ are key parts of our CORE curriculum.

-Our co-operative values include self-help and self-responsibility and we encourage our students to develop these skills as they become adults.
+Our co-operative values include self-help and self-responsibility, and we encourage our students to develop these skills as they become adults.

-All the big topics that you may worry about like bullying, sexual health, radicalisation, online safety etc are covered sensitively and professionally during our two-year CORE curriculum.
-We don’t just talk about these things once, we do it regularly and in particular we remind students about key safety messages as we approach the holidays.
-Most importantly, we regularly talk about where to get help – at college and out of hours.
+All the big topics that you may worry about, like bullying, sexual health, radicalisation, online safety etc, are covered sensitively and professionally during our two-year CORE curriculum.
+We don’t just talk about these things once, we do it regularly and, in particular, we remind students about key safety messages as we approach the holidays.
+Most importantly, we regularly talk about where to get help – at college and out-of-hours.
 Students have access to an extensive list of helplines and sources of information through their student website.

 FILTERING AND MONITORING